Listen to how Sandhia adjusted her families lifestyle to accommodate reducing cholesterol.

 New Resources for Children and Young People (2017)

-Click the front cover of each booklet below to download the PDF version.
+Click the front cover of each booklet and factsheet below to download the PDF version.

 If you are a parent with Familial Hypercholesterolemia that has had a positive genetic diagnosis, it is easy to test for the same altered gene in your child.
 If they test positive for the altered gene, then they will have Familial Hypercholesterolemia.
 If they have a negative result, then they will not have FH (unless they have inherited it from the other parent, which is possible but unlikely).